-A mountain bike is designed with thicker materials, heavier welds, stronger and voluminous tires, all to absorb the bumps and withstand the abuse.
-Think of it like a Ferrari on a dirt road, take it slow and you have control, no damage, go too fast and you have zero control on it.
+A mountain bike is designed with thicker materials, heavier welds, and more robust and voluminous tires, all to absorb the bumps and withstand the abuse.
+Think of it as a Ferrari on a dirt road, take it slow and you have control, no damage, go too fast and you have zero control over it.

 How to Prepare if You Want to Ride your Mountain Bike on the Road?

-- First obvious thing, you should replace the standard choppy mountain bike tires with smooth road tires, this will make a big difference.
-Because road tires need low resistance and Mountain Bike tires are meant for gripping the area that is most commonly found on bike trails.
-You may also keep in mind the tire pressure also important factor while riding on the road, standard road tire pressure ranged from 100-130 psi or even higher.
+- The first obvious thing, you should replace the standard choppy mountain bike tires with smooth road tires, this will make a big difference.
+Because road tires need low resistance Mountain Bike tires are meant for gripping the area that is most commonly found on bike trails.
+You may also keep in mind that tire pressure is also an important factor while riding on the road, standard road tire pressure ranges from 100-130 psi or even higher.
 But it appears you may go as low as 60 psi and not lose speed.

 - When measuring saddle height, it is important that the crank arm is pointing downward and parallel to the seat tube.
 Seat height is the distance from the top of your saddle to the center of the paddle axel.

-- Ideal seat height must be 1-2 mm at a time.
+- The ideal seat height must be 1-2 mm at a time.

-- The next thing you should set is suspension, before riding on the road you should swap suspension fork for a hard one, or lock out the suspension you’ll enjoy riding the bike on the road much more!
+- The next thing you should set is suspension, before riding on the road you should swap the suspension fork for a hard one, or lockout the suspension you’ll enjoy riding the bike on the road much more!

-- Riding a busy road, you must also add a rear view mirror, this will allow you ride safer and more comfortable.
+- Riding a busy road, you must also add a rearview mirror, this will allow you to ride safer and more comfortably.